alekcz/alekcz.github.io/_posts/2019-12-04-my-5-favourite-clojure-libraries.md

 My favourite thing about nippy (besides it being rediculously fast) is that after processing large datasets I can save the object straight from memory directly to disk.
 This allows my application to pick up instantaneously from where it left off after a reboot.

 ### 4. at-at
-at-at is a _"high-performance serialization library for Clojure"_.
+at-at is an _"ahead-of-time function scheduler"_.
 I'm currently using `[overtone/at-at "1.2.0"]` successfully in production.
 My favourite [trick](/blog/2019/09/11/overtone-music-to-keep-my-dynos-awake.html) with at-at is to use it to schedule a ping every 5 minutes to keep my dynos awake.
 Obviously I use http-kit to do the ping.